schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 ```

 After ~30 Epochs it reaches an accuracy of around 90% which sounds great but is actually really bad because if we replace our simple weights update with a standard optimizer like rmsprop it would reach ~98% accuracy after 5 epochs.
 Anyway, this post is not about training the best model.
-It is about understanding the differences between object oriented and functional programming implementations.
+It is about understanding the differences between object-oriented and functional programming implementations.

 We can generate predictions with: